Call for Abstracts

 - Advances in modeling: Machine learning, deep learning, AI

 - Computationally intensive methods

-- Quality assessments of various sources of data, such as registers, survey data, media, and sensor data
+- Quality assessments of various sources of data (such as registers, survey and qualitative data, media data, and sensor data)

 - Communication and data visualization